 Meet the Chromosomes

 The journey of a child from being an embryo to a full-grown baby is quite amazing in and of itself.
-It all starts when sperm from a male meets the egg in the ovaries of a female.
+It all starts when sperm from a male meets the egg of a female.
 The fusion results in the formation of an embryo, and this embryo, after going through various stages of development over the course of nine months, becomes a baby.

 The Packets of Personality